Roof Flashing 101: Mastering the Art of Protecting Your Roof with Different Types of Flashing

 Dormer flashing plays a crucial role in your roofing system, acting as a strong protector where your dormer and roof come together.
 Its main job is to form a barrier to stop any possible leaks or moisture from seeping in.
 Dormer flashing helps maintain the strength and stability of your home’s structure.

-• Utilizes a combination of flashing techniques, including step and counter flashing
+• It uses a combination of flashing techniques, including step and counter flashing

 • Preserves dormer structural longevity, effectively diverting water away from vulnerabilities